Kong/kongponents/docs/README.md

 yarn add @kongponents/kbutton@legacy
 ```

-#### Vue 3 (beta)
+#### Vue 3

-If you want to try out Vue 3 support, install the beta release of `@kong/kongponents` (note the new package name).
-The code for Vue 3 exists on the `beta` branch.
-[You can find more info on here for installation instructions and migration notes](https://beta.kongponents.konghq.com/#installation).
+If you want to try out Vue 3 support, install the latest release of `@kong/kongponents` (note the new package name).
+[You can find more info on here for installation instructions and migration notes](https://kongponents.konghq.com/#installation).

 ### Component packages